My Oil Tank Leaked aka

 What do we hear when we ask for hard empirical evidence, documentation that a homeowner should receive from the tank removal company?*

 The field meter they use to tell you there is oil in the ground.
-Well that is more for presence or absence of oil.
+There is no government standard for what the meter tells you.
+It is more for presence or absence of oil.
 There is NO correlation as to what registers on the meter in the field and what the actual laboratory result would be.
+Heck they could put the meter on your neck and if you had cologne or perfume on the meter would light up, doesn't mean you are contaminated, just aromatic.

 In science, there are equations to determine all sorts of things.
 To determine how far a liquid such as oil will flow through a given media (the soil) you simple need the following information: